 It is important to select a bank that aligns with your lifestyle and meets all of your financial needs and goals.
 Most offer similar services, but there are differences between each products and policies that can have a big impact on how suitable they are for you.
 When selecting a bank, the major factors to consider are their type (online, regional, credit union, etc.) and their associated fees.
 You should begin the process of choosing a bank by identifying what is most important to you as a user.

 Once you know the type of bank you want to do business with, you should narrow down your choices by examining things like interest rates (the higher the better) and fees (the lower the better).
-When it comes to savings accounts the national average interest rate is 0.01%, while the average checking rate is 0.01%.
+When it comes to savings accounts the national average savings interest rate is 0.06%, the average checking rate is 0.03%, and the average money market rate is 0.09%.
 Use these as benchmarks when selecting a bank.
 We discuss fees in greater depth below.

 Choosing Between Different Banks